 All student studying abroad must have a health insurance specifically designed for study abroad.
-Generally, the health insurance that you have in the U.S. does not have the special features needed by you while abroad.
+Generally, the health insurance that you have in the U.S. (or your home country) does not have the special features needed by you while abroad.

-All students on Loyola-sponsored exchange/study abroad programs will have health insurance through the Lewer Agency and will have a card and information prior to their departure.
-For more information on insurance for Loyola programs and claim forms, please go to the insurance page.
+All students on Loyola-sponsored exchange/study abroad programs will have GeoBlue health insurance through the Lewer Agency, unless exempted*, and will have a card and information prior to their departure.
+For more information on insurance for Loyola programs and claim forms, please download the GeoBlue Member Guide 2023.pdf.
 The study abroad insurance is mandatory and students cannot opt out of coverage.
 The cost is $88/month for each month of the duration or your Loyola Exchange/Study Abroad program for the Gold Plan with a $250,000 limit.
 Higher limits are available.
 Note that loss arising from participation in high-risk activities such as scuba/sky diving, hang gliding, bungee jumping, zip lining, etc. is not likely to be covered by insurance.

-- Radboud University – IPS Superior
+- Radboud University (semester only)

 - ISEP Program Health Insurance - If going through ISEP, you will be required to purchase the ISEP health insurance

 - Student attending non-Loyola programs will have health insurance through their program provider

 - Applicants studying in Spain for more than 90 days will need to purchase individual health insurance through an insurance company that is authorized to operate in Spain (examples of valid health insurance companies: Adeslas, Sanitas, Axa, Asisa, Bupa, Mapfre, etc.).